 The Best Daily Check-In Call Service for a Parent with Dementia

 Choosing a daily check-in service for a parent with dementia is not the same as choosing one for a cognitively healthy elderly person.
 Routine matters more.
 Repetition tolerance is essential.
-And family alerts on confusion or distress need to be fast.
+And you need a clear written record of how each call went, so signs of confusion or distress do not go unnoticed.

 This guide covers what to look for, which services handle dementia well, and why some popular options fall short for people living with cognitive impairment.